55artix/Python-Projects/Homework7_Early_Feedback.md

 + Pass: Secret Test

-+ Fail: Check that a Python file "hw7.py" has no syntax errors.
++ Pass: Check that a Python file "hw7.py" has no syntax errors.

-    Python file hw7.py does not terminate within 1 seconds.

-    Check for infinite loops/recursion.
+    Python file "hw7.py" has no syntax errors.

-+ Skip:
++ Pass:
 Check that the result of evaluating
    ```
    collatz(42)